MichaelDouglasCS/iHungry/README.md

 # iHungry

-This project is a Simple Food App, that i create to understand better some concepts of the Swift and to learn more about his technologies.
+This repository is a simple iOS Application developed using Swift 3.0, XIB's, Navigation Controllers, Core Data and others technologies.
+This app aims to help people that are starting in Swift, to understand some basic concepts of the language.

 ## Getting Started